-Whether you are planning to sell an IoT product to thousands of clients or just looking to share a personal project with your family, it will be helpful to understand how user management works on Blynk.
-Here we give you a high level overview of our approach to user management and will explain step-by-step how to give other users access to your connected devices.
+Whether you are planning to sell an IoT product to thousands of clients or just looking to share a personal project with your family, it will be helpful to understand how user and IoT device management works on Blynk.
+Here we give you a high level overview of our approach to user and device management and will explain step-by-step how to give other users access to your connected devices.

 Let's start with a couple of key concepts.

 Every user that has an account on Blynk is a member of an Organization.
 This could be a one-person organization, a family, or a company with hundreds of employees.

 Every user has a role (eg Developer, End User / Client, Partner) which is defined by a set of permissions.
 Role controls how users access the data with a set of permissions.
 This structure enables multi-tenancy and allows our platform to support even the most complex business scenarios.